 Place a clear plastic bag over the top of the cuttings to help conserve moisture.

-The plastic bag over the top creates a slightly more humid micro climate to stop the cuttings drying out straight away.
+The plastic bag over the top creates a slightly more humid microclimate to stop the cuttings from immediately drying out.

 Step 6 – Where to Locate Your Lavender Cuttings